-Formed in 2006, Dragged into Sunlight (DIS) is a collective of musicians based in the UK and known just by their initials.
-Currently, there are ten musicians involved, where five of them play live shows.
-DIS does not care about genre limitations, while compiling different influences, they achieved a unique and extreme sound for each album.
+Dragged Into Sunlight is a collective of musicians based in the UK and known just by their initials.
+Not caring about genre limitations, while compiling different influences, they achieved a unique and extreme sound for each album.

 I had the chance to attend a concert of DIS in late 2014, where they played a long European tour.
 The closest location for me was Frankfurt a.M.
 Not exactly the most beautiful city in Germany, with extremely rich – the major financial centre in Europe – and poor close together.
 For me, it is like visiting a depressing and also oppressing city without hope left.
 Maybe there is a much nicer side of the city, but it did not cross my way.
 The location looked abandoned, housed in an old workers house, probably build quickly after the second world war, maybe earlier.
 I saw downstairs and found out that this concert venue called Exzess was in a vaulted basement with a rotten atmosphere.

 After the supporting band, a 80s style EBM, which was not bad at all, DIS entered the tiny stage.
 The show itself was pretty intense.
 Most of the time is dark and with lots of smoke, illuminated just with candlelight and a fierce strobe light.
 The band plays facing back to the crowd.
 It is like kind of a ritual of distance and eerie coldness, putting the audience into trance.